Jerry03120/sfrc-shear-ml-gui/README.md

 Jerry03120

----

 ## License

-This repository is provided for academic and research use.
+For academic and research use only.